freedomofpress/securedrop/docs/upgrade_to_tails_2x.rst

 Copy the all data from the TailsData partition onto the Backup Device **except**:

+- ``persistence.conf``
-- ``persistence.conf``: in older versions of Tails, this file might have slightly different directives in it that could temporarily brick a Tails 2.x USB.
+   In older versions of Tails, this file might have slightly different directives in it that could temporarily brick a Tails 2.x USB.
+- ``claws-mail``
-- ``claws-mail`` folder: Claws Mail is no longer included in Tails.
+   Claws Mail is no longer included in Tails.
 The OS uses Icebird instead.
 Some users might not have this folder, so if you don't see it there, do not be alarmed.

 |Migrate Data 2|